1jour1vin

 About the wine:

 The nose is magnificent and already displays spicy and woody complexity.
 The tannins are abundant and will need time to settle, but the fruit is opulent enough to make the wait worthwhile.
 Very long finish.
-Made primarily from rounded pebbles from the Bois de la Ville, La Crau, and La Nerthe vineyards, fermented and aged 80% in stainless steel and 20% in old barrels.
+Made primarily from grapes grown on rounded pebbles in the Bois de la Ville, La Crau, and La Nerthe vineyards, fermented and aged 80% in stainless steel and 20% in used barrels.
 All destemmed.

 Hachette Wine Guide